Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation

 \Wws{\mW_\spl} \Bbs{\mB_\spl}

-\begin{defin} For each white face of $\Vv$ choose a diagonal splitting it into two triangles.
-Denote by $\Wws(\Vv)$ the set of these triangles.
-Given a t-white-holomorphic function $F$, define the function $F^\circ: \Wws(\Vv)\to \CC$ so that for each $u\in \Wws(\Vv)$ incident to a black face $b\in \mB(\Vv)$ we have
+\begin{defin} For each white face of $\Vv$ choose its diagonal splitting into two triangles and denote by $\Wws(\Vv)$ the set of thus obtained triangles.
+Given a t-white-holomorphic function $F$, define a function $F^\circ: \Wws(\Vv)\to \CC$ so that for each $u\in \Wws(\Vv)$ incident to a black face $b\in \mB(\Vv)$ we have

 \end{defin}

 Note that each triangle $u\in \Wws(\Vv)$ has exactly two black faces $v\in \Gamma$ and $v^\ast\in \Gamma^\ast$ incident to~it.
 By definition, $F(v)\in \eta_v \RR = \RR$ and $F(v^\ast)\in \eta_{v^\ast}\RR = i\RR$.
 Thus, we simply have